stanlee321/prototipo/README.md

 ## Requirements
 ### Hardware
-- Your RPi3 must have conected to
+- Your RPi3 must be conected to
 - 5 or 8 MP NoIR PiCamera ( for take the HD shoots )
-- Simple USB WebCam (camera for detec the flow of cars)
+- Simple USB WebCam (camera for detect the flow of cars)
-- Optional ( embeded circuit to control the IR filter)
+- Embeded circuit to control a IR filter for NoIR PiCamera (Optional)

 ### Software
 - [Python 3.5](https://www.continuum.io/downloads)